BROUGHT TO YOU BY OUR MAJOR SPONSORS

 Plus… party on with the Women in Digital community at the awards afterparty (venue TBC).

 Keynote: the illustrious Aileen Gemma Smith, CEO of Vizalytics

 MC: the exceptional Monica Bradley (Director of Purposeful Capital) is sharing the stage with the phenomenal Cat Matson (Chief Digital Officer of the City of Brisbane) to co-MC the night.

 Demo: live demo of a new digital creation by the ever-inspiring Tech Girls Movement

 THINK YOU (OR A FRIEND) HAVE WHAT IT TAKES?

 Do you think you, your friend or a business has what it takes to take home an award?
 Scroll through our categories below and nominate or apply.
 Anyone can nominate.
-Nominations close on the 14th of October, 2019.
+NOMINATIONS HAVE JUST BEEN EXTENDED – CLOSING THIS FRIDAY (Oct 18) @ 4PM.